Jiboo/libhut/README.md

 libhut is a vulkan & wayland wrapper library.
-You can use optional extensions, that can be configured at build time with cmake options.

 This is a hobby project, expect building nightmare, runtime crashes, missing features/documentation/tests, although contributions are welcome.